 Alpha Analytical utilizes solid phase extraction (SPE) with liquid chromatography and tandem mass spectrometry (LC/MS/MS) protocols for PFAS analysis of aqueous samples.
 Depending on the project application, PFAS target compound list and regulatory requirements, Alpha will either run EPA Method 537 Rev 1.15 (incorporating the EPA Technical Advisory 815-B-16-021) or a proprietary LC/MS/MS isotope dilution technique.
 In either case, both branched and linear PFAS isomers are properly quantified during analysis.
 Up to 24 PFAS compounds can be reported with a reporting limit of 2 ng/L.

 Alpha Analytical holds both DOD ELAP and NELAC certification for both Method 537 as well as our proprietary LC/MS/MS isotope dilution method.

 Contact Alpha Analytical today for your upcoming PFAS, Perchlorate or 1,4-dioxane analysis project.
-Call 800-624-9220 and speak with one of our technical experts or email us at .
+To speak to one of our technical experts please fill out the form to your left.